 The word workplace usually elicits images of a traditional, physical office space, where, if an employee needed inputs from a colleague, they would walk up to their colleagues’ desk and work in real-time.
 With the dawn of an increasingly future-ready attitude of business and the widespread adoption of technology in the workplace, the workplace has evolved to include contemporary ideas of work.
 Notable among these is the notion that people don’t have to be physically present in close proximity to get work done.

-Companies have embraced remote, distributed, and hybrid forms of work that rely upon technology, tools, and processes to get work done – from communication, team whiteboarding, collaboration, information sharing, to more.
+Companies have embraced remote, distributed, and hybrid forms of work that rely upon technology, tools, and processes to get work done – from communication, team whiteboarding, collaboration, and information sharing, to more.
 These tools and processes form the foundation on which the modern workplace is being built upon and one such process that forms a core part of modern work is asynchronous work.

 What is Asynchronous work?